 Fuerteventura turned out to be an old island world in which we left almost everything undiscovered.

-A BINTER CANARY OPERATES DIRECT FLIGHTS FROM LISBON TO TENERIFE and GRAN CANARIA ON THURSDAYS and SUNDAYS.
-FROM THESE ISLANDS, YOU CAN FLY WITH THE BINTER CANARY TO FUERTEVENTURA OR OTHER ISLANDS OF THE CANARY ARCHIPELAGO.
+BINTER CANÁRIAS OPERATES DIRECT FLIGHTS FROM LISBON TO TENERIFE and GRAN CANARY ON THURSDAYS AND SUNDAYS.
+FROM THESE ISLANDS, YOU CAN FLY WITH BINTER CANARIES TO FUERTEVENTURA OR OTHER ISLANDS OF THE CANARY ARCHIPELAGO.